dmlc/xgboost/doc/contrib/python_packaging.rst

 How to build binary wheels and source distributions
 ***************************************************

-Wheels and source distributions (sdist for short) are two main mechanisms for packaging and distributing Python packages.
+Wheels and source distributions (sdist for short) are the two main mechanisms for packaging and distributing Python packages.

 * A **source distribution** (sdist) is a tarball (``.tar.gz`` extension) that